-Super PACs and dark money groups raise and spend substantial amounts of money — often out pacing candidates’ campaign committees — intended to influence the outcome of the 2016 elections.
+Super PACs and dark money groups raise and spend substantial amounts of money — often out pacing candidates’ campaign committees — intended to influence the outcome of U.S. elections.
 But these groups are all subject to different kinds of rules about fundraising and spending, and raise different problems as voters attempt to follow the money.

 What are the Differences Between a PAC, a Super PAC and a Dark-Money Group?

 Political Action Committee (PAC): a political committee that raises or spends more than $1,000 to influence the outcome of a federal election in a calendar year and is thus required to register with the Federal Election Commission (FEC).
 A PAC may accept a contribution of up to $5,000 per year from any individual.
 It may not accept union or corporate treasury funds.
 A multicandidate PAC may contribute up to $5,000 per election to a candidate and $15,000 to a party committee.
 It has no limit on the aggregate amount it may contribute.
 PACs established by corporations and labor unions, referred to as separate segregated funds (SSF), operate under slightly different rules, e.g., a corporation or union may cover its SSF’s administrative expenses.